jbahamon/jbahamon.github.io/_pages/projects.md

-# Jorge Bahamonde's page

-Hi!
+---
+title:  "Projects"
+permalink: /projects
+---

 These are some of my projects and stuff.

 ## Active projects